gnolang/gno/docs/how-to-guides/effective-gno.md

 ```

 In this example, `AdminOnlyFunction` is a function that can only be called by
 the admin.
-It retrieves the caller's address using `std.GetOrigCaller()`, and
+It retrieves the caller's address using `std.PrevRealm().Addr()`,
-then checks if the caller is the admin.
-If not, it panics and stops the
-execution.

-Another approach is to use `std.PrevRealm().Addr()`, which returns the previous
-realm.
-This can be either another realm contract, or the calling user if there
+this can be either another realm contract, or the calling user if there is no
-is no other intermediary realm.
+other intermediary realm. and then checks if the caller is the admin.
+If not, it
+panics and stops the execution.

 The goal of this approach is to allow a contract to own assets (like grc20 or
 native tokens), so that you can create contracts that can be called by another